 The gorilla is the largest of the great apes, and as with the orang-utan it shares around 98% of its DNA with humans, making them a very close relative in terms of their genetic makeup.
+Here are amazing animal facts on the gorillas, which you are found in Africa.

 The Mountain Gorilla is officially classified as “critically endangered” and faces a number of threats in its native Central African rainforest habitat.
 These animals, most commonly found in Rwanda, Uganda and the Democratic Republic of Congo (DRC) are kidnapped for the illegal pet trade as babies, hunted as “bush meat” and are also often killed accidentally by snares and traps set for other animals that share their habitat.

+Gorillas are threatened and several species have been declared as Endangered.
 Gorillas are sometimes killed because they are incorrectly perceived as a violent and threatening creature.
 Gorillas are in fact peaceful, family-orientated animals for the most part and they typically only become violent when they or their offspring are directly threatened – the familiar chest-beating display being a show of strength and an indication of the enraged state of these creatures.

 As they share such a large amount of their genetic code with humans they are also susceptible to human diseases such as measles and in particular the deadly Ebola virus, which is believed to have destroyed significant proportions of the gorilla population in recent years.